patternfly/patternfly-elements-org/components/button/index.md

 ## Attributes
 `disabled` (observed): Disables the button

-`pfe-variant`: Changes the style of the button.
+`variant`: Changes the style of the button.
 Possible values are
 - primary (default)
 - secondary
 - tertiary